unkcpz/tatzelwurm/README.md

 # tatzelwurm

-tatzelwurm is a lightweight persistent queue system to deal with local process calls and broadcast between coordinator and workers.
+tatzelwurm is a lightweight persistent queue system to deal with process calls and broadcast operations.

 - The design consideration is in [DESIGN.md](https://github.com/unkcpz/tatzelwurm/blob/main/DESIGN.md)